SpaceX Deploys 28 Starlink Satellites in Back-to-Back Launch Mission

-The Falcon 9’s upper stage continued to haul the Starlink satellites to low Earth orbit (LEO), where they were set to be deployed about 65 minutes after liftoff.
+• The rocket’s upper stage delivered the Starlink satellites to low Earth orbit (LEO) approximately 65 minutes post-liftoff.

 Read More